-The problem, I’m afraid, is that we have grown used to a kind of mild, temperate reporting out of the Middle East in the US media, which is incomprehensible unless you happen to know the region.
-The "wall" becomes a "security barrier," like the Berlin security barrier, which some of you may remember.
-"Occupied territory" is "disputed territory."
-A "colony" becomes a "neighborhood."
+The problem, I’m afraid, is that we have grown used to a kind of mild, temperate reporting out of the Middle East in the U.S. media, which is incomprehensible unless you happen to know the region.
+The “wall” becomes a “security barrier,” like the Berlin security barrier, which some of you may remember.
+“Occupied territory” is “disputed territory.”
+A “colony” becomes a “neighborhood.”
 And thus, of course, the Palestinians, generically violent for opposing this by throwing stones, or worse.

 I think, you know, you see the same thing happen with Mearsheimer-Walt report.
 I interviewed poor old Walt up in Harvard just after he produced his famous report on the Israeli lobby and the power of the Israel lobby, and he was in a state of near catatonic shock.
 And I said, “Calm down, you know.
 Join the club.
 We’ve been through this before.”
 Anybody who has a reasonable decent criticism of Israel, including Israelis, will be called anti-Semitic.
 And we respond to this very clearly.
 In Britain, we threaten to sue when anyone calls us that, because it’s a lie.
 John Malkovich, the actor, who said at the Cambridge Union he wanted to shoot me, followed this up in the Observer by saying he hated me because of my, quote, “vicious anti-Semitism.”
 Our lawyers went into action immediately.
 The Observer withdrew the story and apologized.
 You’ve got to stand up.
 And journalists have got to stand up when they are falsely accused of racism.

 I agree entirely with my friend when he talks about the shamefulness of denying the Jewish Holocaust.
 It happened.
 Six million Jews were murdered in Europe.
 I’ve been to Auschwitz.
 I’ve been to Birkenau.
 I’ve been to Treblinka.
 It’s all true.
 Read Martin Gilbert’s magisterial book, The Holocaust.
-But why doesn’t President Ahmadinejad and those many Arab figures who say the same things, but not so loudly, why doesn’t he say, "Yes, yes, six million Jews were foully murdered, and it’s true, but we didn’t do it"?
+But why doesn’t President Ahmadinejad and those many Arab figures who say the same things, but not so loudly, why doesn’t he say, “Yes, yes, 6 million Jews were foully murdered, and it’s true, but we didn’t do it”?
 There’s the mistake.

 Over and over again, the Arabs are blamed now for the Holocaust.
 Do you remember Menachem Begin, when he was sending his troops towards Beirut in 1982, he wrote this rambling, crazed letter to Reagan saying he felt he was the Red Army advancing on Berlin where Hitler was — Hitler being the poor old Yasser Arafat, who was claiming at the time, by the way, that he was defending Beirut like Stalingrad.